Mercerenies/latitude/spec/appendix/definitions.md

  * Dictionary object - An object, usually a non-traditional object, whose primary purpose is storing arbitrary key-value data, as a dictionary data structure would.
+ * Structure object - An object whose primary purpose is storing structured data.
+Structure objects usually have very few, if any, methods defined on them, and many simple slots which hold values.